Advice on playdates, physical distancing, and healthy behaviors to help prevent infection

 Should parents take babies for initial vaccines right now?
-What about toddlers and up who are due for vaccines?
+What about toddlers and up who are due for the standard vaccines?

 Getting early immunizations in for babies and toddlers — especially babies 6 months and younger — has important benefits.
 It helps to protect them from infections such as pneumococcus and pertussis that can be deadly, at a time when their immune system is vulnerable.

 When do you need to bring your child to the doctor during this pandemic?

 Some things, though, may require an in-person appointment, including:

 - illness or injury that could be serious, such as a child with trouble breathing, significant pain, unusual sleepiness, a high fever that won't come down, or a cut that may need stitches or a bone that may be broken.
 Call your doctor for guidance as to whether you should bring your child to the office or a local emergency room.